The eighth commandment is:

 One of the best-attested events in the history of the Church in Poland is what happened in the year 1070 to Saint Stanislaus, Bishop of Kraków.

-At that time, Boleslaus, an impious and cruel prince, sat on the throne and persecuted the saint by every means in his power.
+At that time, Boleslaus, an impious and cruel prince, sat on the throne and persecuted the Saint by every means in his power.

 Seeing that human justice had failed him, he boldly appealed to the justice of God and promised to produce as a witness the man who had lain in the tomb for three years.

-His words were met with mockery and coarse laughter.
-But after three days of fasting and solemn prayer, the bishop went with all his clergy to the tomb of Peter Milès and ordered it to be opened.
-As expected, nothing was found but bones crumbling into dust.
-The laughter of unbelief rose on every side – when suddenly, at the command of the saint, spoken in the name of Him who is the Resurrection and the Life, the bones strengthened, came together, were clothed again with flesh – and before the astonished eyes of the entire people, the dead man appeared, taking the holy bishop by the hand.
+After three days of fasting and solemn prayer, the bishop went with all the clergy to the tomb of Peter Milès and had it opened.
+As expected, they found only bones crumbling into dust.
+Already the mocking laughter of triumphant unbelief rose on every side.
+In a loud voice, the Saint commanded the dead man, in the name of Him who is the Resurrection and the Life, to come and bear witness in his favor.
+Suddenly, before the eyes of all, the bones grew firm, drew together, and were clothed with flesh, and to the astonished gaze of the whole people, the dead man, holding the holy bishop by the hand, appeared before Boleslaus and confirmed the truth of the donation he had made.

 Thus, the injustice that had seemed certain of victory was confounded.
 After giving his testimony, Saint Stanislaus asked him whether he preferred to return to the tomb or to live again for a few years.